S-Spence/vlm-image-captioning/README.md

 ## Running with a trained model

-The experiments will save the final model weights in the `/model_weights` directory.
+The experiment notebooks will save the final model weights in the `/model_weights` directory.
 These weights can be loaded in the `main.py` script to run a test with new images.

 Script args:
 - `--model_path`: path to saved model weights (state_dict)